prudhviraj123256/User_Management_Dashboard/README.md

       /tests               (Unit tests for components)

+Dependencies

+This project was bootstrapped with React App and uses the following dependencies:

+    React ^19.1.1

+    React-DOM ^19.1.1

+    React Scripts ^5.0.1

+    Axios ^1.12.2 (for API calls)

+    React Testing Library ^16.3.0 (for unit tests)

+    Jest (bundled with CRA for testing)

+All dependencies are managed via package.json.
+Run npm install to install them.

 Challenges Faced

 1. Simulating the full CRUD behavior with JSONPlaceholder which does not persist data changed through POST/PUT/DELETE requests.